gayathri0905/gayathri-portfolio/README.md

 [Self Driving Go-Kart Racer](../blob/master/LICENSE)

-In this project, I built an agent which uses computer vision to drive a go-kart racer.
-I developed this game in the SuperTuxKart game environment.
-The cart which is shown in the image uses ONLY the camera screen images as its input to predict its trajectory of motion.
+In this project, I built a racer kart which uses computer vision to drive in different terrains.
+This game was developed in the SuperTuxKart game environment.
+The kart uses ONLY the camera screen images as its input to predict its trajectory of motion.